 with the case of psychoanalysis as a treatment methodology, the number of patients who benefited from it was not significantly high, as compared to the percentage of individuals who were cured using other means of intervention.

 Therefore the effectiveness of Freud's psychoanalysis as treatment remains as a controversial and debatable topic.

 More than a century has passed since Freud began to use his personal term "psychoanalysis", to describe what was at once his mode of therapy and his developing theory of the mind.
 We live more than ever in the Age of Freud, despite the relative decline that psychoanalysis has begun to suffer as a public institution and as a medical specialty.
-Freud's universal and comprehensive theory of the mind probably will outlive the psychoanalytical therapy, and seems already to have placed him with Plato and William Shakespeare rather with the scientists he overtly aspired to emulate.
+Freud's universal and comprehensive theory of the mind probably will outlive the psychoanalytical therapy, and seems already to have placed him with Charles Darwin and William Shakespeare rather with the scientists he overtly aspired to emulate.